quasarframework/rfcs/README.md

-Repo for RFCs on Quasar Framework [WIP]
+Quasar Framework RFCs [WIP]
+===

+This area is a place for RFCs (Request for Comments), which will describe changes, methods, behaviors, research, or innovations applicable to the next version of Quasar Framework.